2018 MASS Rules

 9. Standard OEM production transmissions 3 or 4 speeds will be allowed to compete.
 All gears must work.
 No overdrive gears allowed.
 Must use a steel blow proof bell housing if using OEM stock type clutch.
 7 ¼ or larger metallic clutch will be allowed with a 75lb weight penalty and may use an metal bell housing.
 Starters must mount in stock location.
 A hydraulic throw out bearing will be allowed.

 12. Cars must retain stock OEM spec parts.
 Lower A-frames must be in stock mounts and stock locations.
 Upper A-frame mounts may be altered.
 Tubular UPPER A-frames may be used.
-Unaltered Lower A-Frames must remain stock OEM and must be same length on Right Side and Left Side excluding Ball Joints and Bushings.
+Unaltered Lower A-Frames must remain stock OEM and mounting holes and must be same length on Right Side and Left Side excluding Ball Joints and Bushings or subject to a severe LS weight penalty.
 (Lower A-frames, spindles, trailing arms, and steering components must remain stock OEM parts) Tie Rods may be Steel Sleeve with Steel Heims with metal spacers and or slots to work out your bump steer (in centerlink).
+No tech on centerlink.
 Front hubs and rotors must be same size and in OEM location and not be lighter than OEM stock.
 A floater rear end will be allowed.
 OEM Limited Slip, OEM Open, Locked Up Spool, or Detroit Locker Allowed.
 No Gleason or Gear Driven Devices allowed.
 No cambered rear ends allowed (max .4 degrees).
-No travel limiting devices on suspension.
+No travel limiting devices on suspension (compression or rebound).
 No rear gear rule.
 Cars must have a complete steel firewall and floor pans.
 No boxed Interior.
 Sheet metal must be lower than driveshaft tunnel

 14. One steel shock per wheel, $120 each claim rule.
 Any driver that finishes in the lead lap may claim.
 Claim can only be a forward claim no back claims.
 Claims must be made in Cash within 10 minutes of checkered flag.
 If a driver does not accept the claim the driver will be dqed which means no pay or points for that event.
 No Coil Binding of Springs, No Chassis Stops or Bumpstops.
 No Travel Limiting Devices on Suspension or Shocks.
 Ride Heights Can Be Checked At Any Time During The Event.
 Shocks On Car Will Be Time Limited To Return To Static Height After Car Is Compressed By Tech On Tech Pad.
 Tech Will Compress Car And Immediately Check The Frame Height With 5″ Wheel.